 Recording Procedures and Enforcement

 Employees and students do not need to submit their symptom self-checks to the university but they should record that it was completed in their personal notes.
-This tracking sheet can be used for recording purposes so that they can verify they completed the check upon request.
+The symptom self-check tool can be used for recording purposes so that they can verify they completed the check upon request.

 There is no expectation of supervisors to check in daily on whether or not staff completed their daily symptom check.
 However, if a supervisor has any reason to believe that an employee has not performed their daily symptom check they should contact UO Employee and Labor Relations to assist in determining how best to respond.